Lanigithub/SQL-Basics/README.md

           Operators in The WHERE Clause:   = , <> ( not equal), >, < , like 'a%'( wildcards) or ' _a' or h(a-c), in( a,b), between a and b , is null, is not null

 _**3. SQL-Basics_3: SQL JOIN**_
-__1. A JOIN clause__ is used to combine rows from two or more tables, based on a related column between them.
+__A JOIN clause__ is used to combine rows from two or more tables, based on a related column between them.
-__1. Here are the different types of the JOINs in SQL:
+__Here are the different types of the JOINs in SQL:
-__1. (INNER) JOIN:__ Returns records that have matching values in both tables __1.
-LEFT (OUTER) JOIN:__ Returns all records from the left table, and the matched records from the right table __1.
-RIGHT (OUTER) JOIN:__ Returns all records from the right table, and the matched records from the left table __1.
-FULL (OUTER) JOIN:__ Returns all records when there is a match in either left or right table
+__(INNER) JOIN:__ Returns records that have matching values in both tables __LEFT (OUTER) JOIN:__ Returns all records from the left table, and the matched records from the right table __RIGHT (OUTER) JOIN:__ Returns all records from the right table, and the matched records from the left table __FULL (OUTER) JOIN:__ Returns all records when there is a match in either left or right table